Artists and repertoire

-Artists and repertoire (or A&R for short) is the division of a record label or music publishing company that is responsible for scouting, financing, and overseeing the artistic development of recording artists and songwriters.
+Artists and repertoire (A&R) is the division of a record label or music publishing company that is responsible for scouting, financing, and overseeing the artistic development of recording artists and songwriters.
 It also acts as a liaison between artists and the record label or publishing company.

 Responsibilities

 Finding talent

 The A&R division of a record label is responsible for finding new recording artists and bringing those artists to the record company.
 A&R staff may go to hear emerging bands play at nightclubs and festivals to scout for talent.
 Personnel in the A&R division are expected to understand the current tastes of the market and to be able to find artists who will be commercially successful.

 An A&R executive is authorized to offer a record contract, often in the form of a "deal memo" – a short, informal document that establishes a business relationship between the recording artist and the record company.
 The actual contract negotiations will typically be carried out by entertainment lawyers.

 A&R executives rely mostly on the word of mouth of trusted associates, critics and business contacts, rather than on unsolicited demo tapes.